terasakisatoshi/WitchViewer.jl/README.md

 # Description

-This repository implements [`WitchViewer`](https://terasakisatoshi.github.io/WitchViewer.jl/) that exhibits an image of Japanese anime-style witch dressed in a certain color outfit with lavish gold embroidery.
+This repository implements [`WitchViewer`](https://terasakisatoshi.github.io/WitchViewer.jl/) that exhibits some images represent Japanese anime-style witch dressed in a certain color outfit with lavish gold embroidery.
 You can select the image by modifying `Index` controller.

 These images can be found at the following links: